dsoprea/go-logging/README.md

 Environments such as AppEngine work best with `EnvironmentConfigurationProvider` as this is generally how configuration is exposed *by* AppEngine *to* the application.
 You can define this configuration directly in *that* configuration.

 By default, the environment configuration-provider is created and applied immediately.
 You may load another prior to logging any messages.
-A `Logger` instance will apply configuration the first time it is used.
+A `Logger` instance will import the configuration the first time it is used to log.

-If a configuration-provider does not provide a log-level or format, they will be defaulted (or left alone, if already set).
+Again, if a configuration-provider does not provide a log-level or format, they will be defaulted (or left alone, if already set).
 If it does not provide an adapter-name, the adapter-name of the first registered adapter will be used.

 Usage instructions of both follow.